Skip to main content

 Usage with an existing extension

-Create a config file (for example .prettierrc):
+Install Prettier: Create a configuration file (for example, .prettierrc):

 {